 How to deal with this?

-And when it comes to memory- or CPU-intensive workloads, many cloud providers offer nodes that handle this problem efficiently.
+And when it comes to memory- or CPU-intensive workloads, many cloud providers offer nodes that handle this Kubernetes cost problem effectively.

 Problem 2: Optimistic estimation